 (Reason: To define manual dry standpipe supervision requirements.
 Helps ensure the integrity of the standpipe system via supervision, such that open hose valves will result in a supervisory low air alarm.
-NFPA 14 requires supervisory air for such but does not provide pressure criteria for what that means.
-This is a long-standing regional requirement.)
+NFPA 14 requires supervisory air for such, but does not provide pressure criteria for what that means.)

-\\Section 905.9; add a second paragraph after the exceptions to read as follows:
+Section 905.9; add a second paragraph after the exceptions to read as follows:

 Sprinkler and standpipe system water-flow detectors shall be provided for each floor tap to the sprinkler system and shall cause an alarm upon detection of water flow for more than 45 seconds.
+Reference Section 903.3.9 for required floor control assemblies.
 All control valves in the sprinkler and standpipe systems except for fire department hose connection valves shall be electrically supervised to initiate a supervisory signal at the central station upon tampering.

 (Reason: To avoid significant water losses.
-Consistent with amendment to IFC 903.4.)
+Consistent with amendment to IFC 903.4.1)

-\\\Section 906.1(1); delete Exception #3 as follows:
+Section 906.1(1); delete Exception 3 as follows: